steveoh/Presentations/2020/DowntownCodingSLC/readme.md

 #### Example usage

-1. `sgid what is at --from-table=boundaries.municipal_boundaries --attributes=name --filter="name like 'M%'"`
+1. `pip install --editable ./`
 1. `sgid what is at --x 424818.88010852225 --y 4513223.70267614 --from-table=boundaries.municipal_boundaries --attributes=name`
 1. `sgid what is at --street '2222 atkin ave' --zone 84109 --api-key AGRC-130B2425664697 --from-table=boundaries.municipal_boundaries --attributes=name`
+1. `sgid what is at --from-table=boundaries.municipal_boundaries --attributes=name --filter="name like 'M%'"`